Atticus2020/SnowBoarder/README.md

 A Physics base snowboarding game.
-Don't plan to touch this much.
-Will update in due time.
+The absoluelty ridiculous and nonsensical physics make it a joy to mess around with.
+Then you realize the game has less than a minute of playtime.
+Yeah, don't plan to touch this much.
+Will update soon though, as having products on github that are just nothing...Yeah, not a good image, really.
 <img width="1461" height="720" alt="screenshot_2025-08-05_21-48-36" src="https://github.com/user-attachments/assets/0844351a-8c5b-421a-aa08-2fa372ad9405" />